NinoDoko/nino_pianino/README.md

     Synopsys
 </h2>

 This is a program designed to create music based on previously defined JSON templates.
 These templates allow you to define blocks of music, and then combine said blocks to create a song.
-Defining a block of music requires details about the piece of music it should generate (such as number of notes, the key(s) used in the block, time signature and so on), but a lot of these options have defaults, so, in theory, ~~you should be able to just leave a blank block and it should generate some sort of music. ~~ this _may_ happen sometime far in the future but yeah.
+Defining a block of music requires details about the piece of music it should generate (such as number of notes, the key(s) used in the block, time signature and so on), but a lot of these options have defaults, so, in theory, <s>you should be able to just leave a blank block and it should generate some sort of music. </s> this _may_ happen sometime far in the future but yeah.

 The generator.py program doesn't necessarily require JSON files to work - you can import it in another python script and pass a dictionary of blocks and use them to generate a song.
 Examples will be provided below.